kostmo/circleci-failure-tracker/README.md

 # A log analyzer for CircleCI

-One would like to determine what the most common causes of intermittent build failures/flaky tests are in the a repository so that effort can be prioritized to fix them.
+An organization would like to determine what the most common causes of intermittent build failures/flaky tests are in the a repository so that effort can be prioritized to fix them.

-This tool obtains a list of CircleCI builds run against a GitHub repository for a given branch, downloads their logs (stripped of ANSI escape codes) from AWS, and scans the logs for a predefined list of labeled patterns (regular expressions).
+This tool obtains a list of CircleCI builds run against a GitHub repository for a master branch, downloads their logs (stripped of ANSI escape codes) from AWS, and scans the logs for a predefined list of labeled patterns (regular expressions).

-These patterns are curated by the user.
+These patterns are curated by an operator.
 The frequency of occurrence of each pattern are tracked and presented in a web UI.

-The database tracks which builds have been already scanned for a given pattern, so that scanning may be performed incrementally, or resumed after abort.
+The database tracks which builds have been already scanned for a given pattern, so that scanning may be performed incrementally or resumed after abort.

 ## Tool workflow

-The tool supports a "tactical" usage model with fast iterations.

 * A webhook listens for build status changes on a GitHub PR
 * For each failed build, that build's log will be scanned for any of the patterns in the database tagged as "flaky"